esheldon/wq/README.md

 Don't forget the space between dash "-" and value.
 See the Requirements sub-section for a full list of requirements

 The command can actually be a full script.
-All you have to is put a |
-after command and then indent the lines.
+All you have to is put a pipe symbol "|" after command: and then indent the lines.
 For example

     command: |
         source ~/.bashrc